-This formula reads: if the contents of cell A1 is greater than zero then display the contents of A1, otherwise display zero.
+This formula reads: If the contents of cell A1 is greater than zero then display the contents of A1, otherwise display zero.
 The sections of an IF statement must be separated by commas.
-The commas stand for 'then' and 'otherwise'.
+The first comma stand for 'then' and the second comma stands for 'otherwise'.